TinyTapeout/tinytapeout_www/content/guides/local-hardening/_index.md

 ./tt/tt_tool.py --create-user-config --openlane2
 ```

-Then run the following command to harden the project locally:
+Then run the following command to harden the project locally.
+Notice that this command requires you to have Docker (or a compatible container engine) installed and running.

 ```sh
 ./tt/tt_tool.py --harden --openlane2